corona-warn-app/cwa-ppa-server/README.md

 ## Licensing

-Copyright (c) 2020-2021 SAP SE or an SAP affiliate company.
+Copyright (c) 2021-2022 SAP SE or an SAP affiliate company and Corona-Warn-App contributors.

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.